venysssssssssss/AwsOverview/README.md

   - When you require a fraction of day / week / month
   - Commitment for 1 year only

 #### 4.13.3.
+EC2 Savings Plans

+- Get a discount based on long-term usage (up to 72% - same as RIs).
+- Commit to a certain type of usage ($10/hour for 1 or 3 years).
+- Usage beyond EC2 Savings Plans is billed at the On-Demand price.
+- Locked to a specific instance family & AWS region (e.g., M5 in us-east-1).
+- Flexible across:
+  - Instance Size (e.g., m5.xlarge, m5.2xlarge).
+  - OS (e.g., Linux, Windows).
+  - Tenancy (Host, Dedicated, Default).

+#### 4.13.4.
 EC2 Spot Instances

-- Can get a discount of up to 90% compared to On-demand
+- Can get a discount of up to 90% compared to On-demand.
-- Instances that you can "lose" at any point of time if your max price is less than the current spot price
+- Instances that you can "lose" at any point of time if your max price is less than the current spot price.
-- The MOST cost-efficient instances in AWS
+- The MOST cost-efficient instances in AWS.
-- Useful for workloads that are resilient to failure
+- Useful for workloads that are resilient to failure:
-  - Batch jobs
+  - Batch jobs.
-  - Data analysis
+  - Data analysis.
-  - Image processing
+  - Image processing.
-  - Any distributed workloads
+  - Any distributed workloads.
-  - Workloads with a flexible start and end time
+  - Workloads with a flexible start and end time.
-- Not suitable for critical jobs or databases
+- Not suitable for critical jobs or databases.

-#### 4.13.4.
+#### 4.13.5.
 EC2 Dedicated Hosts

-- An Amazon EC2 Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use.
-Dedicated Hosts can help you address compliance requirements and reduce costs by allowing you to use your existing server-bound software licenses.
+- **An Amazon EC2 Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use.
+Dedicated Hosts can help you address compliance requirements and reduce costs by allowing you to use your existing server-bound software licenses.**
-- Allocated for your account for a 3-year period reservation
+- A physical server with EC2 instance capacity fully dedicated to your use.
+- Allows you address compliance requirements and use your existing server - bound software licenses (per-socket, per-core, pe—VM software licenses).
+- Purchasing Options:
+  - On-demand - pay per second for active Dedicated Host.
+  - Reserved - 1 or 3 years (No Upfront, Partial Upfront, All Upfront).
-- More expensive
+- The most expensive option.
-- Useful for software that have complicated licensing model (BYOL - Bring Your Own License)
+- Useful for software that have complicated licensing model (BYOL - Bring Your Own License).
-- Or for companies that have strong regulatory or compliance needs
+- Or for companies that have strong regulatory or compliance needs.

-#### 4.13.5.
+#### 4.13.6.
 EC2 Dedicated Instances

-- Instances running on hardware that's dedicated to you
+- Instances running on hardware that's dedicated to you.
-- May share hardware with other instances in same account
+- May share hardware with other instances in same account.
-- No control over instance placement (can move hardware after Stop / Start)
+- No control over instance placement (can move hardware after Stop / Start).

+#### 4.13.7.
+EC2 Capacity Reservations

+- Reserve On-Demand instances capacity in a specific AZ for any duration.
+- You always have access to EC2 capacity when you need it.
+- No time commitment (create/cancel anytime), no billing discounts.
+- Combine with Regional Reserved Instances and Savings Plans to benefit from billing discounts.
+- You're charged at On-Demand rate whether you run instances or not.
+- Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ.

 ### 4.14.
 Which purchasing option is right for me? (correlation with Hotel)

-- On demand: coming and staying in resort whenever we like, we pay the full price
+- **On demand:** coming and staying in resort whenever we like, we pay the full price.
-- Reserved: like planning ahead and if we plan to stay for a long time, we may get a good discount.
+- **Reserved:** like planning ahead and if we plan to stay for a long time, we may get a good discount.
+- **Savings Plans:** pay a certain amount per hour for certain period and stay in any room type (e.g, King, Suite, Sea View, ...).
-- Spot instances: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
-You can get kicked out at any time
+- **Spot instances:** the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
+You can get kicked out at any time.
-- Dedicated Hosts: We book an entire building of the resort
+- **Dedicated Hosts:** We book an entire building of the resort.
+- **Capacity Reservations:** you book a room for a period with full price even you don't stay in it.

 ### 4.15.
 Shared Responsibility Model for EC2